Elon Musk's Twitter: Everything you need to know, from layoffs to verification

 New Twitter accounts now have to wait only 30 days to purchase Twitter Blue

-Twitter extends the wait to purchase Twitter Blue for newly created Twitter accounts from 90 days to 30 days.
+Twitter decreases the wait to purchase Twitter Blue for newly created Twitter accounts from 90 days to 30 days.

 “New subscriptions to Twitter Blue are available globally on web, iOS, or Android.
 Not all features are available on all platforms.
 Newly created Twitter accounts will not be able to subscribe to Twitter Blue for 30 days.
 We may also impose waiting periods for new accounts in the future at our discretion, and without notice,” the Twitter Blue page reads.